peshkovmaks/python-project-49/README.md

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/peshkovmaks/python-project-49/workflows/hexlet-check/badge.svg)](https://github.com/peshkovmaks/python-project-49/actions)
 <a href="https://codeclimate.com/github/peshkovmaks/python-project-49/maintainability"><img src="https://api.codeclimate.com/v1/badges/b2364019d8f6c6065a65/maintainability" /></a>
-## These are 5 mathematical mini games for the terminal.
+## These are 5 mathematical mini games for the CLI.

 The current project is my first on Python.
-The project consists of 5 math games, you need a Terminal to run.
+The project consists of 5 math games, you need a CLI to run.

 To install the package, use the commands:
 ```